jose-sv/jose-sv.github.io/_pages/about.md

 Hardware Security.

-I received my B.S. from Lawrence Technological University (in Southfield, MI), where I was a dual recipient of a Presidential Research Grant.
+I received my B.S. from Lawrence Technological University (in Southfield, MI), where I was a two time recipient of a Presidential Research Grant.
 I went on to complete my M.S. at the University of Illinois at Urbana-Champaign in the fall of 2019.
 My M.S. culminated in the introduction of [Asynchronous Poisoning Attacks](https://jose-sv.github.io/publication/2020-03-01-game-of-threads).
 I've stayed on as a Ph.D. student at UIUC, where I live with my wife and our three cats.

+ Feel free to contact me josers2 [at] illinois [dot] edu with any questions about my papers or research, job openings, or anything else.